librepilot/LibrePilot/README.txt

 make all_sdk_install
 make all

-The project supports Windows, Linux and Mac OS X platforms as well as Android.
+Both development environment and GCS are supported on Windows, Linux and Mac OS X
-Check the wiki for more details: http://wiki.openpilot.org/display/Doc/OpenPilot+Developer+Manual